Aarushraj-Puduchery/Four_Pillar_Alert_System/README.md

 Also in hilly areas due to the narrow roads, it will be difficult for two vehicles to pass in opposite directions so even to reduce this problem we need to develop a system that can manage the flow of vehicles smoothly on narrow roads.

 ## Abstract
-A Four Pillar Alert System.
-This system is designed to reduce accidents on roads with blind curves and hairpin bends.
-If a vehicle is detected on one side of the road, an alert signal will stop it on the other side to prevent accidents and traffic congestion.
+A four-pillar vehicle alert system, this system is helpful to reduce accidents at Blind curves and hair-pin bend roads.
+When a vehicle is detected on one side of the road Alert signal will be provided and vehicle will be stopped on the other side of the road to prevent road accidents and traffic congestion at blind curves.

 ## Images
 |![IMG_20240409_192007](https://github.com/Aarushraj-Puduchery/Four_Pillar_Alert_System/assets/97360295/c8dd3167-9321-4058-9c67-76fb0b5fa0aa)|![IMG_20240409_191950](https://github.com/Aarushraj-Puduchery/Four_Pillar_Alert_System/assets/97360295/73e99a6d-d858-4838-bb7e-2cccc9bf8d62)|